Ontario Highway 410: History

+The interchange in 2024, with missing connections completed.
+Highway 410 has been widened with the addition of HOV lanes, with a concrete barrier replacing the grass median.

-Planning for highway 410 began during the late 1960s as a result of the rapid suburbanization of Brampton.
+Planning for Highway 410 began during the late 1960s as a result of the rapid suburbanization of Brampton.
 On May 25, 1965, the Department of Highways (DHO) unveiled the Toronto Region Western Section Highway Planning Study.
 The plan designated several new highway corridors and widening projects through Peel and Halton, including Highway 10.

 However, it did not include a truck bypass that was desired by Brampton city council.
 In 1969, then Brampton Mayor William H. Brydon would encourage the DHO to construct this bypass utilizing Heart Lake Road through the city, and announced the plans at his final city council meeting as mayor, claiming that it may be known as the Brampton Expressway and would connect with Highway 401.

 Successor Jim Archdekin announced in the new year that he would meet with highways minister George Gomme to discuss the route of the bypass.

 The DHO studied the corridor over the next several months before releasing a report in late August.

 Ontario Premier Bill Davis, who was known as "Brampton Billy", formally initiated the construction of Highway 410 along the Heart Lake Road corridor during his administration.